Republicans Chose To ‘Anoint’ Donald Trump ‘King Or Emperor’ With Impeachment Acquittal Vote, Columnist Says

 As expected, the impeachment trial of Donald Trump ended on Wednesday with a near-party line vote to acquit him on both articles — abuse of power, and obstruction of Congress.
-The impeachment stemmed from Trump’s illegal refusal to hand over congressionally approved military aid to Ukraine unless that country’s government announced a bogus investigation into Trump’s potential 2020 election opponent, former Vice President Joe Biden.
+The impeachment stemmed from Trump’s illegal refusal to hand over congressionally-approved military aid to Ukraine unless that country’s government announced a bogus investigation into Trump’s potential 2020 election opponent, former Vice President Joe Biden.

-In fact, several Republican senators publicly stated that Trump’s actions in his pressure campaign against Ukraine were wrong, but voted to acquit him in the impeachment trail anyway, as The Hill reported.
+In fact, several Republican senators publicly stated that Trump’s actions in his pressure campaign against Ukraine were wrong, but voted to acquit him in the impeachment trial anyway, as The Hill reported.

-Only one Republican, Mitt Romney of Utah, both condemned Trump’s actions, and backed up his condemnation with a vote to convict.
+Only one Republican, Mitt Romney of Utah, both condemned Trump’s actions and backed up his condemnation with a vote to convict.

-As a result, wrote Salon.com political columnist Chauncey DeVega on Wednesay, the Republicans “have chosen to anoint Donald Trump as a de facto king or emperor.”
+As a result, wrote Salon political columnist Chauncey DeVega on Wednesay, the Republicans “have chosen to anoint Donald Trump as a de facto king or emperor.”

 DeVega also labeled the Republicans voting to acquit Trump “members of a corrupt political cult,” warning that now that the senate has failed to hold him accountable for his actions in the Ukraine affair, Trump will quickly “push for full power.”